hyperledger-labs/splice-wallet-kernel/core/signing-fireblocks/README.md

-# rpc-generator
+# Fireblocks Signing Driver

-A custom OpenRPC generator plugin for Wallet Kernel RPC server.
+A driver for signing and retrieving transactions using the Fireblocks API implementing the `SigningDriverInterface` `core-signing-lib`.